KSAT Medal giveaway with Texas Eats

 The advertiser paid a fee to promote this sponsored article and may have influenced or authored the content.
 The views expressed in this article are those of the advertiser and do not necessarily reflect those of this site or affiliated companies.

-Get ready, San Antonio—KSAT and IDEA Public Schools are celebrating Fiesta in style with a special Texas Eats Fiesta medal giveaway at IDEA Ingram Hills on Saturday, April 11th.
-We’ll be set up outside at IDEA Ingram Hills at 3115 Majestic Drive, so look for the IDEA Ingram Hills and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!
+Get ready, San Antonio—KSAT and Tia’s Taco Hut are celebrating Fiesta in style with a special Texas Eats Fiesta medal giveaway at Tia’s Taco Hut Leon Valley on Wednesday, April 15th.
+We’ll be set up outside at Tia’s Taco Hut at 6820 Huebner Rd., so look for the Tia’s restaurant and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!

 ⏱️ Line starts: 9:00 a.m.